astronomy-commons/lsdb/docs/tutorials/rubin_dp2_release.rst

-Rubin Early Data Preview 2 (EDP2) HATS Catalogs
+About the EDP2 HATS Catalogs
 ================================================================

 This page describes the HATS distribution of Rubin's **Early Data Preview 2